Visiting Mount Rainier and Need A Plan?

 If you still need help, reach out to us at mattandcheryl@wereintherockies.com.
 We’ll get back to you as soon as possible to help.
 We’re even happy to jump on a phone call with you if needed.

-Mount Rainier is open year-round but this guide is meant to be July through September.
+Mount Rainier is open year-round, but this guide is meant to be used July through September.

 Yes!!
 We update our guides as needed, but write the concepts to intentionally be as timeless as possible.
 We encourage you to purchase the guide as soon as you know you will be traveling.
 It will help you determine which areas to stay and how many days to obtain lodging.
 Upon purchase, you’ll be guided to create an account on our website.
-If we update the guide, it will automatically show in your account for up to 18 months after purchase.
+If we update the guide, it will automatically show in your account.
+Your purchase includes free lifetime updates.

-You will have access to the updated guide through your account (another reason to create an account) for up to 18 months.
+You will have access to the updated guide through your account (another reason to create an account) for life.
 We generally send an email announcement when we do an update as well.

 We put approximate price ranges on all our activities so you know what to expect.